chef/chef-oss-practices/communication/community-meetings.md

 * Each meeting must have an agenda posted in #community-meetings in Community Slack.
 Before posting, the agenda should be created in the community-slack-meetings GitHub repo at https://github.com/chef/chef-community-slack-meetings.
 Agendas should have draft time slots for each topic.
 * Putting together the meeting agenda is the responsibility of the designated leader.
 * The meeting leader will start the meeting with a greeting and any Chef announcements (ChefConf, Community Summits, etc.).
-* Each meeting must have at least one representative from Chef's major Open Source projects - including Chef, Habitat, InSpec, and Automate.
+* Each meeting must have at least one representative from Chef's major Open Source projects - including Infra, Habitat, InSpec, and Automate.
 * Each representative will give a brief update on the project - what is being worked on, issues that they would like to solicit input on, etc.
 * The meeting will then open for general discussion.
 * As an agenda item nears its time limit, the moderator will give a 2 minute warning, then close the topic.